LBALab/twinsuniverse/wiki/baldino's_spaceship.md

 <img
 src="assets/lba2/_cutscenes/screenshot-lba2-movies-25-ending_1-end0450.gif"
-title="assets/lba2/_cutscenes/screenshot-lba2-movies-25-ending_1-end0450.gif"
-width="200"
-alt="assets/lba2/_cutscenes/screenshot-lba2-movies-25-ending_1-end0450.gif" />
+title="The ship inside Dark Monk&#39;s Statue" width="200"
-After FunFrock's defeat, Twinsen and Baldino use the spaceship to emerge from Zeelich and head back to Twinsun, which is still threatened by the Emerald Moon.
+alt="The ship inside Dark Monk&#39;s Statue" /> After FunFrock's defeat, Twinsen and Baldino use the spaceship to emerge from Zeelich and head back to Twinsun, which is still threatened by the Emerald Moon.